 – An individual with an autoimmune disorder like frontal fibrosing alopecia or lupus is not the right candidate for the treatment.

-– It is so because the compromised immune system puts you at a higher risk of getting skin infections.
+– It is so because the compromised immune system puts you at a risk of getting skin infections.

 – Keloids are scars that grow abruptly above the skin.